Q96: History

-A takeover by The Wireless Group saw it revert to its original name of Q96 and join a network including the national TalkSPORT station.
+A takeover by The Wireless Group saw it revert to its original name of Q96 and join a network that included the national Talksport station.
 Audience levels continued to be low and erratic and changes in management soon followed.
 This saw it take up the more acceptable 'tag line' of 'Renfrewshire's Q96', and the station reverted away from pop music back to its still of classic and new hits as it was at inception.
-The Wireless Group itself was taken over by UTV Radio, which looked to revert the fall and managed to introduce a strong programming line-up with good presenters.
-At the time its market share was around 7%.
+The Wireless Group itself was taken over by UTV Radio, which looked to reverse the fall and managed to introduce a strong programming line-up with good presenters.
+At the time, its market share was around 7%.

-In a surprise move, GMG Radio acquired the station from UTV Radio, with the acquisition completed on 1 October 2006.
-GMG Radio moved it from the station's second home in Kinning Park to Baillieston after Ofcom approval but agreed to honour the station's local format.
-In any case, Q96 effectively ended on the move to Baillieston – many presenters left and the schedule became increasingly automated.
+GMG Radio acquired the station from UTV Radio, with the acquisition completed on 1 October 2006.
+GMG Radio moved it from the station's second home in Kinning Park to Baillieston after Ofcom approval, but agreed to honour the station's local format.
+In any case, Q96 effectively ended with the move to Baillieston – many presenters left and the schedule became increasingly automated.

 The station stuttered on when the announcement of rebranding was made to 96.3 Rock Radio, a classic rock station for the area.
 Only five presenters remained; most would transfer to Real Radio, and others would continue onto the new Rock Radio.
 On Friday 22 December the last words were spoken on Q96 by programme controller Ciaran O'Toole before test broadcasts for Rock Radio commenced.
-These were "What a year 2006 has been and looking forward to 2007.
-So from me to you, that was Q96" followed by the Q96 jingle.
-Shortly afterwards Rock Radio jingles were played and RDS changed to Rock whilst DAB radios amended to show 96.3 Rock Radio.
+These were, "What a year 2006 has been and looking forward to 2007, so from me to you, that was Q96," followed by the Q96 jingle.
+Shortly afterward Rock Radio jingles were played and RDS changed to Rock whilst DAB radios amended to show 96.3 Rock Radio.